Financial reporting

 Structure your dashboard

+A dashboard needs to have a logical structure, which means grouping related widgets.
 Categorize widgets in your own financial dashboards by relevance and similarity.
 This will make it easier for users to quickly find the financial data they need.
 You might have a group of widgets related to sales, another group for marketing, and so on.

 Present the most important widgets in their own separate space.
 They should "pop out" of the dashboard, being the most noticeable elements.
 To make them stand out, assign them a color that contrasts strongly with the background of the dashboard and the other widgets.

+Present information in a visual hierarchy, placing the most important information at the top.
+You can place trends right beneath this top-level information, adding context to those data points.
 The most granular details should be at the bottom.
 This follows the idea of progressive disclosure—the idea that the simplest information should be displayed first, and become more and more detailed as the reader continues.

 Another way you can structure your dashboard is by numbering different visualizations.
 You're telling a story with a dashboard, and that story needs to be in a logical order.

-Conclusion: dust off your dated dashboard
+Dust off your dated finance dashboard

 A strong finance dashboard arms stakeholders with the insights needed to make intelligent business decisions.
 By including each of the above elements in your future finance dashboards, you'll be giving stakeholders exactly what they need to lead the company in the right direction.